cksdml1014/chanisong/_pages/publications.md

 <h3>The Value of SBM and JBM in Industry and Research</h3>

-<p><strong>Optimization and Innovation:</strong> These models streamline the mechanism design process, enabling engineers to focus on optimization and innovation.</p>
+<p>Optimization and Innovation:These models streamline the mechanism design process, enabling engineers to focus on optimization and innovation.</p>
-<p><strong>Applications:</strong> The technology is applied in various sectors, including automotive, medical robotics and mobility solutions.</p>
+<p>Applications: The technology is applied in various sectors, including automotive, medical robotics and mobility solutions.</p>

 <h3>Previous Publications</h3>